altoviso/bd-smoke/README.md

 -<short-switch-name>=<value>
 ```
 We've already seen the `-p` switch, which is the short name for the `--profile` switch.
 The profile switch says which
 files to load and execute.
-It is allowed to have multiple profiles within a single command line.
+Multiple profiles may be specified within a single command line.

 For large tests, a file loaded by the profile switch will itself go on to load several other files.
 Take a look at `all.js `
 in the test directory for an example.